Sustainability

 In order to resume and continue the important businesses within the required time even when unforeseen situations such as large-scale natural disasters and accidents occur, we have formulated business continuity plans (BCPs), and are making efforts companywide for continuous improvement, based on the Fuji Electric Business Continuity Management (BCM) Rules.

-We have formulated BCPs at the head office, factories, and area operations, which serve as contact points with customers, and we have also formulated Company-wide BCPs for our procurement sections and for our IT sections.
+In addition to formulating BCPs at the head office, factories, and area operations, which serve as contact points with customers, we have formulated BCPs for functions that are essential for business continuity, such as measures for early recovery and minimizing damage to IT systems, response to natural disaster risks in the procurement field, and multi-sourcing.
 Furthermore, we implement education and training based on the formulated BCPs and we are working to strengthen our business continuity capabilities by regularly evaluating the effectiveness of the BCPs and their management system in order to make improvements.

 Fuji Electric has also been positively evaluated for its active business continuity efforts, and we have therefore acquired Resilience certification.